mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

 = 3.3.3 =
+* [Bug fix](http://wordpress.org/support/topic/no-related-posts-1): a fix for keyword computation for pages; should improve results on pages.
+May require flushing of cache: see FAQ for instructions.
-* Init YARPP on the `init` action, [by request](https://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-load-sequence-yarpp-starts-before-the-wordpress-init-completes)
+* Init YARPP on the `init` action, [for compatibility with WPML](https://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-load-sequence-yarpp-starts-before-the-wordpress-init-completes)
-* Updated Polish and Italian localizations
-* Added Dutch stopwords by Paul Kessels
+* Updated Polish, Italian, and Japanese localizations; added Dutch stopwords by Paul Kessels
-* [Bug fix](http://wordpress.org/support/topic/no-related-posts-1): a fix for keyword computation for pages; may improve relatedness performance
 * Code cleanup:
 	* Minor speedup to unnecessarily slow i18n code
 	* Fixed fatal error in postmeta keyword caching code